 The Finishing Touch (a.k.a.
 Our Final Thoughts)

+There are so many domestic sewing machines to choose from.
+Narrowing it down to mechanical machines is one way to make the decision making easier.
 Mechanical sewing machines are reliable and handy tools to have in the home.
 Any of the machines on our list would make a great addition to your creative toolbox whether you need it for practical mending or fashionable creating.